robertson809/redesigning-webtree/README.md

 create
 f 2 (Si,CRN)=P(gi(CRN))·P(h(CRN,gi(CRN)))
 ·y 2 (Si)·m 2 (Si,CRN)
-We intended this mapping function to model the fast drop- poffin valuation of choices.
+We intended this mapping function to model the fast drop-off in valuation of choices.
 It attempts to account for the fact that students care much more about changing from their first choice to their third choice than from changing from their twentieth choice to their twenty-first choice.
-However, because of the drastically poor performance of the optimiza- tion on measures of success described in our results, we re- worked our mapping function.
+However, because of the drastically poor performance of the optimization on measures of success described in our results, we reworked our mapping function.
 We createdf 3 by changing our modeling function from an interpolating polynomial to a sigmoid.
-This function models the high valuation by students of their top choices, and the sharp drop-offin valuation around their sixth choice.
+This function models the high valuation by students of their top choices, and the sharp drop-off in valuation around their sixth choice.
 Using a new sigmoid mapping function

 ```